raileurope/lolsoap/README.md

 request = client.request('getLols')

 # Populate the request with some data.
 Namespacing is taken care of
 # using the type data from the WSDL.
+The WSDL also tells us whether
+# a given name (e.g. lolFactor below) should be treated as an
+# attribute or a sub-element.
 request.body do |b|
   b.lolFactor '11'
   b.lolDuration 'lolever'